stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use a Project Tool

-Always use a project tool, unless you have special requirements.
+Always use a project tool for Python, unless you have special requirements.
 There are several of these tools, each of which provides the same essential features.
 For example, all of these tools can generate a directory structure that follows best practices and they can all automate Python virtual environments, so that you do not need to manually create and activate environments as you work.

-These tools can also install copies of Python, so that you do not need to set up Python yourself and have the correct version of Python for each project.
+Several project tools can also manage the versions of Python, so that you will automatically have the correct version of Python for each project.
+These can download versions of Python as needed.
+The [uv](https://docs.astral.sh/uv/) tool is a single executable file that is written in Rust, which means that you do not need to install any version of Python yourself before you use it.
 The [section below](#install-python-with-tools-that-support-multiple-versions) explains in more detail.

-[Poetry](https://python-poetry.org/) is currently the most popular tool for Python projects.
+[Poetry](https://python-poetry.org/) is currently the most popular tool for managing Python projects.
 It is mature and well-supported.
-Some projects use [Hatch](https://hatch.pypa.io), which provides a well-integrated set of features for building and testing Python packages.
-Consider using [PDM](https://pdm-project.org) or [uv](https://docs.astral.sh/uv/) for new projects.
-PDM and _uv_ closely align to the latest Python standards.
+It does not include features to provide versions of Python, so you should use a version manager alongside Poetry.
+Consider using [uv](https://docs.astral.sh/uv/) or [PDM](https://pdm-project.org) for new projects, which can manage Python versions and also install packages more efficiently than Poetry.
+Some projects use [Hatch](https://hatch.pypa.io), which provides a well-integrated set of features for building and testing Python software.

 > _Avoid using [Rye](https://rye.astral.sh/)_.
 Rye has been superseded by _uv_.